Jose-Hurtado-Sanchez/CS360-Online-Game/ReadME.txt

 -Used Copilot to autocomplete work in main_server.hpp and player.hpp (few lines at at time) to finish then made edits to better fit goal
-    -useful in assisting autocomplete in functions onRecieve and sendGameState especially -Realized gamestate packet needs to communicate move and attack for both players so added that in the struct
+    -useful in assisting autocomplete in functions onRecieve and sendGameState especially -Realized gamestate packet needs to communicate move and attack for both players so added that in the struct -Created animations to be used in the game for different attacks and also defensive positions (AI images was used) -Uploading the client to connect with the server and used copilot to help complete the client part of the server-client system

 TO-DO: